faraday-academy/regex-bfast/README.md

 # Regex Breakfast

-Easier way to learn regex.
+Easier way to learn regex without having to take your hands off the keyboard.

 ## Mockup